-3. TAX REDUCTION OR REPEAL
+1. PROPERTY TAX REDUCTION OR REPEAL

-ASBSD opposes the reduction or repeal of a tax without a new source of revenue being implemented to replace those dollars lost.
+ASBSD opposes the reduction or repeal of property tax without a new source of revenue being implemented to replace those dollars lost or a hold harmless clause being included in any proposal.

-Tax dollars are the main source of revenue for South Dakota and any reduction or repeal of these dollars removes much needed funding from the state's coffers.
-Any repeal or reduction of a tax must be replaced with a new revenue source in order for the state to meet its budget obligations.
+Property tax dollars are the main source of local revenue for South Dakota's public school districts and any reduction or repeal of these dollars removes much needed funding from these districts.
+Any repeal or reduction of a property tax must be replaced with a new revenue source or include a hold harmless clause in order for the district to meet its budget obligations.